 Since I had just started my job I had only paid for the first month of my insurance so I knew there would be no more health insurance after this month to help me.
 My bank accounts were low and I did not have enough money to cover for any long term care or way to pay for my home or cars.
 No disability insurance, and no way to come up with any quick money to suffice the hospital in putting me on the transplant list.
 In order to be admitted you have to have the financial backing for the year to cover your medical cost of surgery and the price of the pills that you have to take in order to survive the daily threat of dying.
 I was in a pickle!!

 I called my employer and told them I could not fulfill my job function anymore since I was dying and they would have to find someone else cause I did not know what was to become of me.
 My wife and I prayed and cried together and she was devastated that I was going to die.
 “Not much I can do about that” I told her.
 It’s all in God’s hand now but I am ready to face my fate.
 The following day I got a call from my employer office and they asked me If they could do something for me.
-I told the sure.
+I told them sure.
 Two days later my office VP came to visit me and present me with a termination letter that I had to sign.
-With my resignation they offered me a severance package which I was surprised in that they paid for my health insurance for a year so that I could get on the transplant list.
+With my resignation they offered me a severance package which I was surprised to find out they paid for my health insurance for a year so that I could have the financial backing and get on the transplant list.
 WOW!!!
 This was unexpected as I only worked for them for a week.
 Who would have done this for you?
 I cried like a baby and could not control my tears.
 God works in mysterious ways I thought, and this provided me with the testing to continue so I could get on the transplant list.
+Some of you may think this is coincidence but I have to believe in what Master Oogway says in the Kung Fu Panda movie “There are no coincidences in this world”

 I still knew I would not be able to afford my home or pay my bills but I was not worried about those as much as I thought about how my wife would be taken care of.
 I knew I had a Life insurance policy and if I died she would be okay to pay for the house and have some money for at least a year. (not very good planning cause I never thought it would happen to me!!).
 All my children were grown up and had their lives to live so I was okay there I thought.
 However I would never see grandchildren like my father never did also.